Up until recently many employees were hired and promoted based on a simple theory: past performance is a good predictor of future performance.

 4. Listen more than you talk.
 An effective interview is 70% listening, 30% talking – or asking questions.
 Listening also means observing.
 Sometimes the interviewer is uncomfortable asking a question that makes the candidate – well, uncomfortable.
 Silence is ok – don’t rescue the candidate.
 A rule of thumb is wait 10 seconds before breaking a silence.
 That’s one-one-thousand, two-one-thousand…not 1-2-3-4-and so on.
 A few seconds of silence is the perfect time to uncover how a candidate behaves when working under pressure.
 Does he fidget?
 Break into a sweat?
 Does his voice quiver?
 Or does he talk before he thinks…and rambles on.

 5. Probe.
-Interviewing isn’t listening for right and wrong answers.
+Learning how to conduct a behavioral interview the right way doesn’t involve listening for right and wrong answers.
 Don’t get excited when a candidate provides a response you wanted to hear.
 An effective interview doesn’t just happen because you asked all the questions on your list.
 A candidate’s responses could be scripted as well if not better than the questions you plan to ask.
 Too often the manager asks a question, hears what he or she wants to hear, and moves on to another question.
 Instead of moving down the checklist, ask another question pertaining to the response just given by the candidate: “Tell me more;” “Was there ever a time that same technique or solution didn’t work;” “Were you able to repeat success again?
 Where and How” Here’s my rule: for every one question you ask, have 2 or 3 more related questions regardless of the response.

 6. Use psychometric tests – personality, general reasoning, behavioral style – to confirm the impressions made during the interview as well as uncover additional questions.
 For example, a an assessment might reveal that the candidate who brags about his detail orientation and drive for results “scores” low on attention to detail and task closure.
 Many assessments such as Assess, Prevue, and Clues offer recommended interview questions personalized to the way a candidate’s personality fit, attitude, and/or abilities.
 For the candidate just mentioned, the assessment prompts the manager to dig a little deeper to make sure the candidate has learned to dot his i’s and cross his t’s … or has just learned to provide you the answers you wanted to hear.
 These questions also help you target the questions you might ask former employers and co-workers when completing reference checks.